mdsteiner/EFAtools/tests/testthat/_snaps/efa_screen.md

       -- Sampling adequacy and sphericity --------------------------------------------

       v The overall KMO value for your data is marvellous (Overall KMO = <num>).
-      These data are probably suitable for factor analysis.
+      These data are probably suitable for factor analysis (verbal bands: Kaiser & Rice, 1974).

       v The Bartlett's test of sphericity was significant at an alpha level of <num>.
       These data are probably suitable for factor analysis.